Arindam Guin

-Arindam Guin, also known as Bubai is an Indian politician and member of Trinamool Congress.
+Arindam Guin, also known as Bubai, is an Indian politician and member of Trinamool Congress.
 He was elected as MLA of West Bengal Legislative Assembly in 2021 assembly election from Champdani Constituency.
-He was also a Councillor since 2010 and well known Chairperson of Baidyabati Municipality since 2015 to 2021.
-Now he is holding the post of Trinamool Congress Hooghly dist.
-President.
-He is well known as AG Boss in Hooghly dist.
+He was also a Councillor since 2010 and well known Chairperson of Baidyabati Municipality since 2015 to 2021.He is well known as AG Boss in Hooghly dist.